 It’s time to join the ranks of homeowners who have done the popcorn ceiling removal process in the past, whether you’re getting ready to sell your house, the new owner of a fixer-upper, or simply sick of gazing at those dingy textured ceilings.

-To understand how to do a popcorn ceiling removal process, we must first grasp its definition.
-Originally, the texture on this spray-on or paint-on ceiling coating was comprised of white asbestos, but it was replaced with a paper-based or Styrofoam product after the 1970s.
+We must first grasp its definition to understand how to do a popcorn ceiling removal process.
+Initially, the texture of this spray-on or paint-on ceiling coating was comprised of white asbestos, but it was replaced with a paper-based or Styrofoam product after the 1970s.
 Depending on the type of material used, the popcorn ceiling removal process could be a challenging task.